Parking, travel & roads

-If you have a problem using a right of way, such as an obstruction, poor maintenance or a misleading sign, please contact Liverpool Direct.
+If you have a problem using a right of way, such as an obstruction, poor maintenance or a misleading sign, please contact us.

-The leaflets have been produced as part of the Rights of Way Improvement Plan 2008-2018, which is a 10 year strategic plan adopted jointly by the council and its five neighbouring Merseyside authorities.
+The Rights of Way Improvement Plan is a 10 year strategic plan adopted jointly by the council and its five neighbouring Merseyside authorities.

 It is a legal record of the public rights of way and shows the routes of each public footpath and bridleway in the city.
-You can view the original map and working copies by appointment at Millennium House, Victoria Street.
+You can view a copy of the map below, or view the original map and working copies by appointment at Cunard Building, Water Street.
 Contact us to book an appointment.